Finding and Selecting a Business Attorney

 Do your homework

 Review the firm's web site.
 Almost every law firm has a web site.
-Visit the firm web site of each person on your list.
+Visit the web site of each attorney on your list.
 Read about the attorney and his practice, but also read about the firm and some of the other attorneys in the firm who practice in the same or complementary areas.
 Do their backgrounds and skills seem appropriate for your needs?

-Interviewing your business attorney
+Interview your business attorney

 While each interview is different, here are some basic questions that will apply in most cases: